rum1887/WasmEdge/docs/book/en/src/sdk/go/bindgen.md

 # Embed a bindgen function

-This part has mived to https://wasmedge.org/docs/embed/go/bindgen.
+This part has moved to https://wasmedge.org/docs/embed/go/bindgen.
 Please use our new docs.

 ---